isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-tables/c-tables.md

 ---
 description: A table can display one or more metrics across one or more dimensions of data.
-seo-description: A table can display one or more metrics across one or more dimensions of data.
-seo-title: Tables
 solution: Analytics
 title: Tables
 topic: Data workbench